 Baldwin County Marriages, Wills, Estates, Newspapers, Land Lotteries

-Baldwin County was created in in 1803 by Creek cessions of June 1802.
-Three years later, the land was distributed by the 1805 Georgia Land Lottery.
-After the second lottery (1807),five new counties were created from parts of Baldwin and Wilkinson Counties: Morgan, Randolph (later Jasper), Jones, Putnam, Telfair.
-In 1806, 1807, 1856 and 1872 portions of Wilkinson County were added; in 1807 portions of Hancock and in 1807, 1812 and 1826 portions of Washington; with some of Jones County added in 1856.
+Baldwin County was created in 1803 by Creek Cessions of June 1802.
+Three years later the land was distributed by the 1805 Georgia Land Lottery.
+After the second lottery (1807), five new counties were created from parts of Baldwin and Wilkinson Counties: Morgan, Randolph (later Jasper), Jones, Putnam, Telfair.
+Later, portions of Wilkinson and Hancock Counties were added.
 The court house burned in 1861.
-The county was named after Abraham Baldwin; Milledgeville was named after George's first governor, John Milledge.
+The county was named after Abraham Baldwin; Milledgeville was named the first governor of Georgia, John Milledge.

 - Will Book A 1806-1829 (abstracts)